2023-2031 Housing Element Update

 Safety Element Overview

-For information on the Housing and Safety Element Update process and/or to be included on the e-mail distribution list for the project, please contact Patrick N. Streeter, Community Development Director, at firstname.lastname@example.org.
+For information and/or to be included on the e-mail distribution list for the Housing Element Update or the Public Health and Safety Element Update, please contact Patrick N. Streeter, Community Development Director, at email@example.com.